Published

 + DATABASE_URI=postgresql://<neon_user>:<neon_password>@<neon-host>/<neon_db>?sslmode=require

 Payload picked it up on restart.
-No schema changes, no migrations — it’s the same database, just living somewhere else.
+No schema changes or migrations were required.

 • Open the admin panel and confirm you can log in.